CyberFlameGO/svnpython/Doc/library/unittest.rst

          >>> self.assertGreaterEqual(3, 4)
          AssertionError: "3" unexpectedly not greater than or equal to "4"

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1

    .. method:: assertMultiLineEqual(self, first, second, msg=None)

       Test that the multiline string *first* is equal to the string *second*.
       When not equal a diff of the two strings highlighting the differences will be included in the error message.
-This method is used by default when comparing Unicode strings with :meth:`assertEqual`.

-      If specified, *msg* will be used as the error message on failure.
+      If specified *msg* will be used as the error message on failure.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1

-   .. method:: assertRegexpMatches(text, regexp, msg=None)
+   .. method:: assertRegexpMatches(text, regexp, msg=None):

       Verifies that a *regexp* search matches *text*.
 Fails with an error message including the pattern and the *text*.  *regexp* may be a regular expression object or a string containing a regular expression suitable for use by :func:`re.search`.

-      .. versionadded:: 2.7

-   .. method:: assertNotRegexpMatches(text, regexp, msg=None)

-      Verifies that a *regexp* search does not match *text*.
-Fails with an error message including the pattern and the part of *text* that matches.  *regexp* may be a regular expression object or a string containing a regular expression suitable for use by :func:`re.search`.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1

    .. method:: assertIn(first, second, msg=None)